 Learning how to recover Premiere projects and timelines is essential if you want to work with clients or do any paid work.

 Trust me, you aren’t the only person to ever completely ruin an edit by accident.
-Whether it be saving the file incorrectly, deleting it by accident or just destroying your timeline beyond repair.
-Its a moment where you just freeze and think about how many hours you just lost.
+Whether it be saving the file incorrectly, deleting it by accident, or just destroying your timeline beyond repair.
+It’s a moment where you just freeze and think about how many hours you just lost.
 But don’t put your head in your hands until you have tried this.

 When you open an autosaved clip, you need to remember to re-save that clip outside of the autosave folder.
-Otherwise you risk it being overwritten and losing it again, so just be sure to save it back to the root of your project.
+Otherwise, you risk it being overwritten and losing it again, so just be sure to save it back to the root of your project.

 To avoid this in the future, make sure you save files regularly, sounds obvious but you wouldn’t believe how many times I see people redoing work they lost because they didn’t do enough saves.
-If you just forget all the time, then leave it to Premiere to do it for you, set the auto save time to be more frequent.
+If you just forget all the time, then leave it to Premiere to do it for you, set the autosave time to be more frequent.
 You can also increase the maximum project versions if you are someone that likes to make quite dramatic changes in short spaces of time.
-For me, doing this is a not brainer.
-Auto-saves don’t take up a lot of space and when working with video
+For me, doing this is a no-brainer.
+Auto-saves don’t take up a lot of space and when working with video they are sometimes invaluable.